Irreducible unirational and uniruled components of moduli spaces of polarized Enriques surfaces: Introduction

 If, possibly after reordering indices, there exists $r \leq n$ such that $a_1=\cdots=a_r$ and $E_i \cdot E_j=1$ for all $1 \leq i \leq r$ and $1 \leq j \leq n$, $i\neq j$, then we say that $(S,H)$ and $(S',H')$ {\em admit the same simple $r$-symmetric decomposition type}.

-We note that $\varepsilon=1$ is only needed in \eqref {eq:sdt} when all $a_i$s are even, otherwise one may substitute any $E_i$ having odd coefficient with $E_i+K_S$.
+We note that in \eqref {eq:sdt} the case $\varepsilon=1$ is only needed when all $a_i$'s are even, otherwise one may substitute any $E_i$ having odd coefficient with $E_i+K_S$.
 Also note that a given line bundle may admit decompositions of different types, cf. Remark \ref{rem:notunique}, but nevertheless the property of admitting the same decomposition type is an equivalence relation on $\E_{g,\phi}$ (and $\widehat{\E}_{g,\phi})$, cf. Proposition \ref{prop:trans}.

-The main results of this paper prove that in many cases the irreducible components of $\E_{g,\phi}$ precisely parametrize pairs $(S,H)$ with $H$ admitting the same simple decomposition type, and moreover they are unirational or uniruled:
+The main result of this paper is the identification of many unirational (resp.\ uniruled) irreducible components of $\E_{g,\phi}$.
+These are components of $\E_{g,\phi}$ parametrizing precisely those pairs $(S,H)$ with $H$ admitting the same simple decomposition type.

 \begin{thm} The locus of pairs $(S,H) \in \E_{g,\phi}$ admitting the same simple decomposition type of length $n\leqslant 4$ is an irreducible, unirational component of $\E_{g,\phi}$.